 Immersive technologies like AR and VR promise to transport listeners to concerts and create interactive music experiences.

 Finally, blockchain and NFTs may transform music ownership, giving artists more control and fans new ways to support them.
-The future of music streaming is bright, offering exciting possibilities for music lovers and creators alike.

 FAQs